MicrosoftLearningKoreanLab/AZ-203KR-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_01_lab_ak.md

     az vm create --resource-group ContainerCompute --name quickvm --image Debian --admin-username student --admin-password StudentPa55w.rd
     ```

+    > **Note**: If this command fails with an error indicating `Resource group 'ContainerCompute'` could not be found, it likely means you either made an error naming your resource group at the start of this lab, or you have more than one subscription associated with your login name.
+If you named the resource group wrong, substitute the correct name in the command.
+If you have more than one subscription, you can use the `az account set --subscription` command to select the proper subscription.

 1. Wait for the VM creation process to complete.
 After the process completes, the command will return a JSON file containing details about the machine.

 1. Type the following command and press Enter to view a more detailed JSON file that contains various metadata about the newly created VM: